| Title: | Read and Write '.gltf' and '.glb' Files |

 that a pattern doesn't match new text from an earlier change.

-entry contains the replacement.
+The new entry contains the replacement.
 It

 can either be a character vector or a function that returns